How to Make the Perfect Mood Board for Your Project

 For the mood board of a sushi restaurant, for example, it would make perfect sense to include photos of delicious-looking sushi rolls.
 But ideas that are less directly-related, such as woodblock prints of cherry blossom, the intricate patterns of Japanese porcelain or photographs of terraced rice fields can enhance your mood board and paint a richer picture.

 To increase your chances of coming across diverse results, look into many different sources of imagery.
 Online, we recommend browsing websites such as Pinterest, Dribbble, Behance and Designspiration.
-However, don’t limit your research to the digital realm only - anything from leafing through magazines to snapping photos of beautiful color palettes on your daily commute can enhance the final result.
+However, don’t limit your research to the digital realm only - anything from leafing through graphic design magazines to snapping photos of beautiful color palettes on your daily commute can enhance the final result.

 03. Curate your imagery